eliotstock/stake/README.md

 1. Update packages and get some stuff we're going to need below.
     1. `sudo apt update`
     1. `sudo apt upgrade` (make coffee)
-    1. `sudo apt install net-tools netplan.io ufw fail2ban fio ccze smartmontools`
+    1. `sudo apt install net-tools netplan.io ufw fail2ban fio ccze smartmontools speedtest-cli`
 1. Configure a static IP address.
     1. Get the interface name for the Ethernet: `ip link`.
 Mine was `enP4p65s0` on the ARM board.
+    1. Figure out whether you're using `netplan` or `NetworkManager`.
+If both are installed you might have `/etc/netplan/something.yaml` simply delegating to `NetworkManager` with `renderer: NetworkManager`.
+The below assumes you want to use `netplan`.
     1. Paste the below block into a new `netplan` config file: `sudo nano /etc/netplan/01-config.yaml`.
     ```
     network: